 The following individuals have agreed to speak with researchers, scholars, and members of the media about their experiences in Peoples Temple.

 Don Beck, a member of Peoples Temple living in Redwood Valley in November 1978, was part of group making original trip to Guyana, and for summers of 1974 and 1976 as Jonestown was being built.
 His email address is email@example.com.
-Several articles by Mr. Beck appear on this website.
+His articles on this website appear here.

-Mike Cartmell‘s family joined Peoples Temple in Indianapolis in 1959, and he was a member for 17 years until he left in February 1977.
+Mike Cartmell’s family joined Peoples Temple in Indianapolis in 1959, and he was a member for 17 years until he left in February 1977.
 His mother, step-father, sister and adopted brother died in Jonestown.
 He may be reached at Beemermcart@aol.com.
 His articles on this website appear here.

 Laurie Efrein Kahalas, a long-time Temple member and author of Snake Dance, created the website www. jonestown. com which now appears on this site here.
-She can be reached through email@example.com.
-Several articles by Ms. Kahalas appear on this website.
+She can be reached through firstname.lastname@example.org.
+Her articles and reports of her investigations appear here.

 Pat Ryan is the daughter of the late Congressman Leo J. Ryan, who was murdered while assisting Peoples Temple defectors to leave Jonestown on November 18, 1978.
 She currently serves as Executive Director of the California Mental Health Directors Association (CMHDA), a statewide association representing county mental health departments and services.
 Her e-mail address is firstname.lastname@example.org.

 John R. Hall author of Gone from the Promised Land, is at the Department of Sociology at University of California – Davis.
 His e-mail is email@example.com.
-Dr. Hall has contributed numerous articles to this site.
+He is the author of Jonestown in the 21st Century on this website.